 2. Decide which account types are best for your situation.
 In most cases, long-term investors should only use non-registered accounts after their RRSPs and TFSAs are maxed out.
 Most people can’t max out both registered accounts, so they should choose a priority.

 3. Determine the most efficient asset location.
 If you’re investing across registered and non-registered accounts, you should pay attention to where you hold each asset class.
 The least tax-efficient asset classes should go in your RRSP or TFSA and the most tax-efficient in your non-registered accounts.
 (If you have a spouse, it typically makes sense to think of all family accounts as one large portfolio.)
 I can’t stress enough that asset location decisions should be based primarily on income tax, not foreign withholding tax.
 Justin Bender explains why in this example.

 4. Make a shortlist of ETFs or index funds for each asset class.
 At this stage your focus should be on the ETF’s strategy.
 For now you’re asking questions like this: Do I want to hold a total-market US equity fund, or one that includes only large caps?
 For international equities, do I want developed countries only, or emerging markets, too?
 Do I want a broad-based bond fund, or does my plan call for short-term bonds only?
 Cap-weighted indexes or some alternative?
-A good place to start your search is my list of recommended ETFs and index funds.
+A good place to start your search is my list of recommended funds.

 5. Choose the best product from your shortlist.
 Only now, after you’ve narrowed your choices to a handful of appropriate ETFs, does it make sense to dig deeper to see if one offers a genuinely meaningful advantage.
 You should consider, in order of importance:

 - Your cost of converting currency (if the shortlist includes US-listed ETFs)

 - The difference in MER (a few basis points is meaningless)